gnoe/helloReact/README.md

 # helloReact
-Starting with Github using a React project
+Starting with Github using a React project, but this time I´m modifyng the initial Readme text file